Git Config and Global Settings: The Complete Configuration Guide

 Introduction

 Git uses a three-tier configuration hierarchy: system-wide settings apply to every user on the machine, global settings apply to your user account across all repositories, and local settings apply only to a specific repository.
-This layered approach allows you to set sensible defaults globally while overriding them for specific projects when needed.
+This layered approach lets you set sensible defaults globally while overriding them for specific projects when needed.

 This guide covers every aspect of Git’s configuration system: the file formats, scope resolution, essential settings, powerful aliases, and production-ready defaults that will save you hours of friction.
-For installation basics, see Installing and Configuring Git.

 When to Use / When Not to Use